XinboPHD/PhD_thesis/TAESim/README.md

 # TAESim
 This is a MATLAB implementation of the trigger-action environment It includes cyberspace/physical channels, rules, and devices to create trigger-action environment implementations for smart home scenarios.
 Also act as basis of IoTFuzz.
+Basic usage refers to this [demo](https://www.youtube.com/watch?v=vO7y6Rm1vg8).

 ### Abstract